LarsenAndreas/qualisys_arducopter_bridge/README.md

 ### Verify ArduCopter recived external nav data
 *IMPORTANT:* Ensure that the MAV has EKF3 Origin set!
 This can easily be verified in Mission Planner or MavProxy by looking for the quadcopter icon on the map.
 If it isn't there, don't try to fly the drone, it will almost certainly crash!
 This should be done automatically by `mocap_bridge.py`, but it is worth verifying before takeoff.
+If it is not set, right click the map in Mission Planner, and set the EKF3 origin.

 Lastly, if you see following message appearing, then the MAV is receiving pose data from Qualisys:
 ```